• Jump to Content »

 Annoyed with myself for not fully checking distances on the Delmarva (DElaware, MAryland, VirginiA) peninsula once I changed my route to take it in.
 Have unneccessarily left myself with an almost impossible trip to Virginia Beach.

-Rejoined Route 13 and upped the speed to fourteen mph for an hour on a very comfortable wide shoulder on a road with little traffic.
+Rejoined Route 13 and upped the speed to 14mph for an hour on a very comfortable wide shoulder on a road with little traffic.
 Here was Pocomoke City where I should’ve gone to last night to keep today’s mileage down.
 Came off the main road to have a look at the centre and it was lovely.

 Plenty of shops but no food so came out of town the far side and decided on McDonalds for the first time on the whole trip.
 Ordering my food I spotted ‘Hot Tea’ on the menu, and had to find out.
 I was given a huge cup of hot water and a Lipton’s tea bag.
 I asked could I get some milk for the tea.